-Despite the feelings of contentment that blankets bring, there’s a compelling argument that we would sleep better without them.
-Blankets increase our body temperature.
+Despite the feelings of contentment that blankets bring, there’s a compelling argument that we may sleep better without them.
+That’s because blankets increase our body temperature.

 Why Do Humans Need Blankets to Sleep?

 The use of blankets to sleep is primarily psychological.
-As children who feel apprehensive in the dark, we convince ourselves that no harm can come to us if we stay under a blanket at bedtime.
+As children who feel apprehensive in the dark, we can convince ourselves that no harm can come to us if we stay under the blanket at bedtime.

-What Happens if You Sleep without a Blanket?
+What Happens if You Sleep Without a Blanket?